 Though you won’t need to mow, water, or fertilize your turf, regular maintenance is still essential to ensure it stays in good shape.

-Altogether, you should expect to spend around $6,000 to $10,000 per year on routine football field maintenance costs.
+Altogether, you should expect to spend around $5,000 – $15,000 per year on routine football field maintenance costs.
 Regular upkeep not only keeps the field looking good but also extends its lifespan, preventing more costly repairs down the line.

 How long does a turf field last?